-- Enquiring of directors, the audit and risk committee and internal audit as to the Company's high-level policies and procedures to prevent and detect fraud, and the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading board and audit and risk committee minutes. - Using analytical procedures to identify any usual or unexpected relationships.
+- Enquiring of directors, the audit and risk committee and internal audit as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - · Reading board and audit and risk committee minutes. - Using analytical procedures to identify any usual or unexpected relationships.